Art on the Prairie

 sara_krause_porcelain_pottery

-Sara Krause is a local artist, based in Marion, Iowa.
-She has been making pottery for over 10 years, including her time at Coe College, where she majored in art with an emphasis in ceramics.
+Sara Krause is a local artist and art teacher, based in Marion, Iowa.
+She has been making pottery for over 12 years, including her time at Coe College, where she majored in art with an emphasis in ceramics.
 Sara has a pottery studio at home, where she enjoys creating many varieties of wheel-thrown and hand-built porcelain pottery pieces.
+Sara's unique designs are often inspired by nature.

-Her works include a variety of functional and decorative items, such as mugs, plates, bowls, vases, jewelry and ornaments.
+Sara's works include a variety of functional and decorative items, such as mugs, plates, bowls, vases, jewelry and ornaments.
 Many items are food, dishwasher, and microwave safe.
-Sara's unique designs are often inspired by nature.
 Her collection includes a variety of Raku pieces.
 Raku is a specialized firing technique, stemming from an ancient Japanese tradition.
 This firing method allows artists to create stunning decorative pieces that would be the envy of any pottery connoisseur's collection.
-Pieces are removed from firing at 1,750 degrees and either smoldered in a fire pit, or decorated with horse hair, and then quenched in water.
+Pieces are removed from firing at 1,750 degrees and either smoldered in a fire pit or decorated with horse hair.

 Eric Peterson | Perry